 Password Cards to the Rescue

-Obviously security is a concern when it comes to your log-in information, but I didn’t want them so secure that not even I could log in!
+Security is a concern when it comes to your log-in information, but I didn’t want them so secure that not even I could log in!
 So I created a simple set of password cards to help me keep track of my username and password for each website I use as a teacher.
-The number of these websites grows regularly – just added a new one the other week, in fact.
+The number of these websites grows regularly – just added a new one the other week.
 My acquisition of these websites falls somewhere along a continuum of responsible professional development and compulsive addiction…just depends on the day! 🙂

 You can get these cards for free at my Teachers Pay Teachers store.
 Now you never need to scramble through your desk for scraps of paper hoping to find your password for a much-needed website.